InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 signalStatus : String, // possible values: not ready, ready

-supportedAPIs : Array of string, // list of supported APIs (section ids and prefix strings), e.g. used while loading.
-Example: ["2:tcfeuv2","6:uspv1"]
+// List of supported APIs (section ids and prefix strings), e.g. used while loading.
+Example: ["2:tcfeuv2","6:uspv1"] supportedAPIs : Array of string,

-cmpId : Number, // IAB assigned CMP ID, may be 0 during stub/loading.
-Reference the above CMP ID section for additional information.
+// IAB assigned CMP ID, may be 0 during stub/loading.
+Reference the above CMP ID section for additional information. cmpId : Number,

 sectionList : Array of Number, // may be empty during loading of the CMP

 // Section ID considered to be in force for this transaction.
-In most cases, this field should have a single section ID.
+// In most cases, this field should have a single section ID.
+In rare occasions where such a single section ID
-// In rare occasions where such a single section ID can not be determined, the field may contain up to 2 values.
-During
+// can not be determined, the field may contain up to 2 values.
+During the transition period which ends on
-// the transition period which ends on September 30, 2023, the legacy USPrivacy section may be determined as applicable
+// September 30, 2023, the legacy USPrivacy section may be determined as applicable along with another US section.
-// along with another US section.
-In this case, the field may contain up to 3 values where one of the values is 6,
+// In this case, the field may contain up to 3 values where one of the values is 6, representing the
-// representing the legacy USPrivacy section.
-The value can be 0 or a Section ID specified by the Publisher / Advertiser,
+// legacy USPrivacy section.
+The value can be 0 or a Section ID specified by the Publisher / Advertiser, during
-// during stub / load.
-When no section is applicable, the value will be [-1].
+// stub / load.
+// When no section is applicable, the value will be [-1].
 applicableSections: Array of Number,

 gppString: String // the complete encoded GPP string, may be empty during CMP load